auroris/Umbraco8SSO/README.md

 1. Clone or download [OpenIddict-WindowsAuth](https://github.com/auroris/OpenIddict-WindowsAuth) and open it in Visual Studio 2019.
 Then run it.
 Make sure the server is working correctly by checking out the contents of the web browser it spawned.

-2. If you're not on a domain-joined machine, modify Startup.cs as follows to output at least one example group name:
+2. If you're not on an active-directory domain joined machine, modify Startup.cs above [line 154](https://github.com/auroris/OpenIddict-WindowsAuth/blob/master/Startup.cs#L154), add at least one role claim:

-   Above [line 154](https://github.com/auroris/OpenIddict-WindowsAuth/blob/master/Startup.cs#L154), add something like the following:

    ```csharp
    identity.AddClaim(ClaimTypes.Role, "TEST GROUP", Destinations.IdentityToken);
    ```

-3. Clone or download this repository.
+3. Clone or download Umbraco8SSO.
 Run it in Visual Studio 2019 and go through the Umbraco setup process.

 4. Create a group named "TEST GROUP" in Umbraco back office and then log out.